Insight - Modi's popularity in rural India punctured by discontent, suicides

 With global food prices low, an anti-inflation policy that has hit rural incomes and the shift from subsidy to investment spending, debt-laden farmers were already suffering when rain devastated standing winter crops across north India.

-Over 10 million hectares (24.7 million acres) of crops were damaged, but the government says there is no clear link to the suicides.
+Over 10 million hectares of crops were damaged, but the government says there is no clear link to the suicides.

 "Only the state governments can figure out cases of farmers' suicides," said a senior federal farm ministry official, who did not wish to be identified.